 Staff will be responsive to the children's cues around hunger and provide snacks outside of the regular schedule when required.
-Staff will have an understanding of the children's food intake by observing and recognizing other factors that may influence their appetite and interest in food.
-Our staff will create a home like environment during meal times where the children eat in small groups and are encouraged to serve themselves in order to become more independent.
+Staff will understand the children's food intake by observing and recognizing other factors that may influence their appetite and interest in food.
+Our staff will create a home like environment during mealtimes where the children eat in small groups and are encouraged to serve themselves to become more independent.
 Staff will eat with the children and provide social role-modeling.
 Our snack times are open so that the children can choose to eat when they are hungry.